Presidents Day and the IRS: Four Things You Need to Know

 #1.
 Is the IRS open on Presidents Day?

-First, the IRS is not open on Presidents Day.
+First, the IRS isn't open on Presidents Day.
 This year, Monday, Feb.
-19, was a federal holiday, and IRS employees are federal employees who had the day off.
+17, is a federal holiday, and IRS employees are federal employees who have the day off.

 However, the period surrounding Presidents Day is a busy time for the agency due to the influx of people preparing and filing their taxes.
 As mentioned, historically in the weeks following the Presidents Day holiday, the IRS has experienced a significant surge in taxpayer phone calls.

-As a result, the IRS is encouraging taxpayers to leverage online tools and resources available on IRS.gov.
+As a result, the tax agency typically encourages taxpayers to leverage online tools and resources available on IRS.gov.
 From step-by-step filing guidance to personalized assistance, these digital offerings are designed to provide quick solutions and alleviate pressure on IRS phone lines.

 - You can also access your personal tax account information by signing into your IRS online account.